 PrepScholar generally has long access periods for their courses, which can last for several months or even years.
 Their GMAT products, however, are an exception.
 PrepScholar’s GMAT course packages last for 2 months, 3 months, or 4 months, depending on which you choose.

-Most online GMAT prep companies offer 6 months or more of access, and Magoosh GMAT even lasts for a whole year.
+Most online GMAT prep companies offer 6 months or more of access, and both Magoosh GMAT and Varsity Tutors GMAT last for a whole year.
 That gives you plenty of time to study for the test as slowly or as quickly as you need, and might be long enough to let you prepare for and take the test twice.
 The GMAT courses PrepScholar offers just don’t give you as much time, although most students will be able to prepare well with 3 or 4 months of course access.
 If you’re trying to plan out your preparation alongside a busy schedule, this limited access period may be something to consider.